nkmathew/delete-read-emails/README.md

 Thunderbird folder with a click of a button.
 Created because I seem to be the only one who has a need for this functionality or I'm somehow doing this the wrong way.

-How does everyone else delete the 30+ read emails over and over without selecting and hitting delete every time?

 ### Development

 - Tools: